You can follow the video for a walkthrough on how to connect a service account or follow the steps in the article below.

 "You can't access this application"

-If the pop up window from Microsoft results in something like "Robin Powered Service needs permission to access resources in your organization that only an admin can grant.
-Please ask an admin to grant permission to this app before you can use it", you may need to update your Office 365 settings to allow non-admins to sign in to apps like Robin.
+If the pop-up window from Microsoft results in something like "Robin Powered Service needs permission to access resources in your organization that only an admin can grant.
+Please ask an admin to grant permission to this app before you can use it", you may need to update your Microsoft 365 settings to allow non-admins to sign in to apps like Robin.

 "Can’t connect with two-factor or multi-factor authentication"

-When you select your service account for Office 365/Exchange, your personal or administrator account may be selected by default.
+When you select your service account for Microsoft 365/Exchange, your personal or administrator account may be selected by default.

 Close out all Robin tabs and open Robin in incognito mode/private browsing.
-Continue to the Dashboard > Manage > Integrations > Office 365.
+Continue to the Dashboard > Manage > Integrations > Microsoft 365.

-When asked which account you’d like to connect with, click “sign out and forget” next to your personal or administrator Office 365 account.
+When asked which account you’d like to connect with, click “sign out and forget” next to your personal or administrator Microsoft 365 account.
 Type in your service account’s credentials and click accept.

 Next upNow that you've connected the app, let's connect a room calendar to a space in Robin.

-For more about enabling single sign on in Robin via Office 365 check out this article.
+For more about enabling single sign-on in Robin via Microsoft 365, check out this article.